etjernst/CBA/docs/index.md

 *   Anthony E. Boardman, David H. Greenberg, Aidan R. Vining, and David L. Weimer, Cost- Benefit Analysis: Concepts and Practice, 5th ed.
 (Upper Saddle River, New Jersey: Prentice Hall, 2018).

 I will additionally make other readings and class materials available on Canvas.

-Unless specifically noted, all readings are required.
+## Diversity and inclusion

+I wholeheartedly endorse the UW-Madison statement on diversity.
+Diversity in all its flavors constitutes a source of strength, creativity, and innovation for the university and for the country.
+I value the contributions of each person and respect the profound ways their identity, culture, background, experience, status, abilities, and opinion enrich our community.

 ## Academic integrity